SiM22/homeassistant_electrolux_status/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=mauro-midolo_homeassistant_electrolux_status&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=mauro-midolo_homeassistant_electrolux_status)

 [![Donate](https://img.shields.io/static/v1?label=PayPal&message=Buy%20Me%20a%20Coffee&color=green&logo=PayPal)](https://paypal.me/mauromi?country.x=IT&locale.x=it_IT)
+## ⚠️ Important Notice: API Changes and Library Discontinuation

+**Attention:** The APIs provided by Electrolux have undergone significant changes, and the library "pyelectroluxconnect" that this project previously relied on has been discontinued.

+I am currently working on a migration plan to adapt to the new APIs.
+Please be aware that the current state may be affected, and I recommend users to regularly monitor this repository for updates.

+If you are interested in contributing to the project and assisting with the integration of the new APIs, your contributions are more than welcome!
+Feel free to fork the repository, make changes, and submit a pull request.

+Thank you for your understanding and support.

+## Details
 This is an integration to Home Assistant to communicate with the Electrolux Connectivity Platform (ECP), Electrolux owned brands, like: Electrolux, AEG, Frigidaire, Husqvarna.

 Tested with Electrolux and AEG washer-dryer, but probably could be used with some internet connected ovens, diswashers, fridges, airconditioners.